 Ever wonder about the people who work with your pets?
-And how they learned to do what they do?
+How they learned to do what they do?
 Ever wonder if they're as qualified and experienced as you expect?
 How would you know?

 PetCenterEd wants to change all that.
 We are a non-profit 501(c)(3) organization dedicated to pet welfare and the appropriate training of pet workers of all kinds.
-Our aim is to be the first school to offer a formal academic model- covering both classroom instruction in theory and concepts and applied training under expert guidance and mentoring--under one roof.
+Once open, our aim is to be the first school to offer a formal academic model- with study and classroom instruction in theory and concepts and applied training through expert guidance and mentoring--under one roof.
 The PetCenterEd approach is revolutionary because it is holistic: our students will learn and practice within a single framework.
 Our school will not only properly prepare pet service providers for a working environment, we will provide that environment.

 Have a question?
 Want more information? firstname.lastname@example.org